11 plus appeals

 There are exceptions to the provisions of the Act.
 For example, appeal panels are exempt.

-However, there are some permitted exceptions:
+However, there were some permitted exceptions.

 The Clerk’s Notes